 Victoria is committed to being a visible role model to inspire the next generation, particularly when it comes to tackling the gender imbalance in the male-dominated construction and infrastructure industry.
 She is a champion in inspiring young people and women into the industry, through coaching individuals and presenting and debating on national and regional platforms, winning the Women in Construction category at the Nottingham Women in Business Awards in 2017 and a finalist in the Leicester Women in Business Awards 2019.
 Participating as a judge in the Construction News Awards in 2019 and 2020 she has encouraged and inspired young people to continue in the industry, judging the Rising Star category.

 Assad is a solicitor specialising in Projects and Construction and a partner at the specialist real estate law firm, Trowers and Hamlins.
 He negotiates and drafts building and Engineering contracts and development agreements for commercial clients and public sector bodies.

-Assad has particular experience of advising on education sector projects and integrating employment, skills and social value requirements in to project and asset management procurements.
+Assad has particular experience of advising on education sector projects and integrating employment, skills, and social value requirements into construction project and asset management procurements.

 Bill Meredith BA, FCA